'I feared drinking could kill me' - Rooney

 He believes he was right to take on Sir Alex Ferguson

-In October 2010, Rooney shocked the world by putting in a transfer request to Manchester United.
+In October 2010, Rooney shocked the football world by putting in a transfer request to Manchester United.

 He also did the unthinkable by challenging manager Sir Alex Ferguson.